mcandre/linters/README.md

 [Wikipedia:List of tools for static analysis](http://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis)

+This document often interprets the term "linter" in a wide sense, to include resources for SAST, SCA, memory management validators, code formatters, and style guides.

 # Linters

 Many compilers include an option like `-Wall` to turn on warnings, `-Wextra` for even more warnings, and also `-Werror` to treat warnings as errors, preventing dirty code from compiling.